saudbinayed/binout/LS-DYNA-sample/README.md

 + Full contact took place slightly before $0.05\times10^{-3}$ s, i.e. when KE of Part 4 instantly reaches zero.
 + Contact finsihed at $0.08\times10^{-3}$ s, when the KE curve of Part 4 becomes flat again (i.e. Part 4 motion is no longer influenced by external agencies).

-Note: we use the kinetic energy of a part to describe the contact because that part is a rigid body (i.e. when the y-velocity of any point is zero, then all poits have zero velocity as well.
+Note: we used the zero-kinetic energy of a part to define the full contact instant because that part is a rigid body (i.e. when the y-velocity of any point is zero, then all poits have zero velocity as well.
 Thus, the part kinetic energy is zero).
+In general, contact varies from a spatial point to another.

 ### model animation